MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/customize-themes-in-unified-service-desk.md

  ![Air theme in Unified Service Desk.](../unified-service-desk/media/crm-itpro-usd-themeair.png "Air theme in Unified Service Desk")

+The Air Theme supports the high-contrast mode.
+The high-contrast mode in [!INCLUDE[pn_ms_Windows_short](../includes/pn-ms-windows-short.md)] helps you read the text on screen clearly by increasing the color contrast.
+When you turn on high-contrast mode on your computer and are using the  `Air Theme`, the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client will automatically switch to the high-contrast mode.
+Similarly, disabling the high-contrast mode on your computer will cause the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client to automatically switch to the normal display mode.

+The automatic switching between normal and high-contrast modes in the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client is supported only for the  predefined [Air Theme](../unified-service-desk/customize-themes-in-unified-service-desk.md#AirTheme).
+If you are using custom themes or custom hosted controls that supports high-contrast mode, the switching happens only after you restart the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client after switching to normal or high-contrast modes on your computer. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [High-contrast mode support for custom themes](#HighContrast)

 > [!Caution]
-> The Air Theme is applicable only to Web Client and the Unified Blue Theme is applicable only to Unified Interface.
+> The Air Theme is applicable only to the Web Client whereas the Unified Blue Theme is applicable only to Unified Interface.
 So, you might face issues when you switch to the Air theme in Unified Interface apps.

 <a name="SetPredefinedTheme"></a>
 ## Set a predefined theme